 Continue Reading Taking Your Chicken to the Vet in Puerto Rico

-Hi there!
-I’m Jess, a backyard chicken keeper living on the beautiful island of Puerto Rico.
-With my flock of 15 friendly chickens, my mission is to help others feel confident about raising happy, healthy, and super friendly chickens.
+I’m Jess, a backyard chicken keeper in California.
+With my flock of 20 friendly chickens, my mission is to help others feel confident about raising happy, healthy, and super friendly chickens.
 My dream is that everyone gets to know the love of a chicken and experience the joy they bring to your life.

 Leave a Reply